SamPIngram/CSC-Software-Stack/docker/novnc/README.md

 # Alpine X11 Display Container (noVNC)
 ```
 ```
 This image is intended to be used for displaying X11 applications from other containers in a browser.
-A stand-alone demo as well as a [Version 2](https://docs.docker.com/compose/compose-file/#version-2) composition.
+A stand-alone demo as well as a [Version 2](https://docs.docker.com/compose/compose-file/#version-2) docker composition.
 Thanks to [Alpine](https://hub.docker.com/_/alpine/), this image is < 100Mb and eliminates the need to run an X11 server on your host machine.

 ## Image Contents
 ___